Heatblur-Simulations/f-4e-manual/src/procedures/aim_9.md

 # AIM-9 Missile

 The checklists below outline the required cockpit procedures for the employment of the AIM-9 Sidewinder missile.
-In order to have a better understanding of the missile employment methods. launch sequence and its variants please refer to the section [4.2.2 AIM-9 Sidewinder](../stores/air_to_air/aim_9.md)
+In order to have a better understanding of the missile employment methods, launch sequence and its variants please refer to the section [4.2.2 AIM-9 Sidewinder](../stores/air_to_air/aim_9.md)

 ## AIM-9 Launch